bobokun/actualtap-py/README.md

        | -----------| ------------------------------------ | --------------------------------------- |
        | `ActualTap URL`   | The URL of your ActualTap instance followed by `/transactions/`  |  https://actualtap-api.com/transactions/                    |
        | `API Key`     | The `api_key` defined in your <a href="config/config.yml.sample">configuration file</a> |    527D6AAA-B22A-4D48-9DC8-C203139E5531  |
-4. Import these two automations:
-5. Select Automations
-6. Create new Automation to Run Immediately
+4. Now, Create new Automation to Run Immediately
-7. When:
+5. When:
     - I tap any of x Wallet passes or payment cards
-8. Do:
+6. Do:
     - Receive transaction as input
     - Dictionary